adamsilver/fdpb/07-a-filter-form.md

 <div aria-live="assertive" role="alert" class="visually-hidden">Loading complete.
 13 products listed.</div>
 ```

-*(Note: as the loading spinner is enough communication for sighted users, the live region is given the special visually hidden class as set out in “A Checkout Flow”.)*
+*(Note: as the loading spinner is enough communication for sighted users, the live region is given the special visually hidden class as set out in “Checkout”.)*

 ### Breaking the back button